Last updated: January 28, 2025

 A HELOC may be a great way to access the money you've built up in your home.

-But qualifying for a HELOC requires enough home equity, a good credit score, a low DTI ratio, and proof of income.
-If you don't think you'll qualify for a HELOC or are not sure if it's the right borrowing solution for you, consider alternatives like a cash out refinance, home equity loan, or personal loan.
-Whichever route you choose, make sure to do your research to understand all the costs and risks involved.
+Qualifying for a HELOC typically requires a good credit score, a low DTI ratio, and other factors.
+If you don't think you'll qualify for a HELOC or are not sure if it's right for you, consider alternatives like a cash out refinance, home equity loan, or personal loan.

 Although Discover Home Loans does not offer HELOCs, you may be eligible to borrow $35,000 to $300,000 with a home equity loan.
 You can review the requirements for a home equity loan to learn more.